KBNLresearch/image2ascii/README.md

 ## Running img2ascii

-Open a terminal or command prompt, and navigate to the directory you created in the previous step.
+Open a terminal, command prompt or PowerShell window, and navigate to the directory you created in the previous step.
 Depending on your OS, start the software with the following command:

 ```
 python3 image2ascii.py